bertis-informatics/msmu/mkdocs/how-it-works/data.md

 ## Overview

-In LC-MS/MS `proteomics`, data analysis typically follows a **hierarchical path**—starting from evidence-level data (PSM or precursor), progressing to peptides, and finally reaching proteins.
+In LC-MS/MS shotgun `proteomics`, data analysis typically follows a **hierarchical path**—starting from PSM-level data (PSM or precursor), progressing to peptides, and finally reaching proteins.
 Each stage introduces its own set of feature annotations, quantification matrices, and tool-specific metadata.
-As a result, proteomics data naturally form a **multi-level** and **multi-dimensional** structure (e.g., PSM/precursor, peptide, protein; feature metadata; sample annotations; QC metrics).
+As a result, shotgun proteomics data naturally form a **multi-level** and **multi-dimensional** structure (e.g., PSM/precursor, peptide, protein; feature metadata; sample annotations; QC metrics).

 To manage these properties consistently, `msmu` adopts [`MuData`](https://mudata.readthedocs.io/en/latest/) from the `scverse` ecosystem as the fundamental data format.
 [`MuData`](https://mudata.readthedocs.io/en/latest/) provides a container that can store multiple [`AnnData`](https://anndata.readthedocs.io/en/stable/) objects together, which makes it suitable for proteomics workflows where different processing levels must remain connected and accessible within a single object.